-Severance pay shall be one (1) week for each year of service with the Society to a maximum of twelve (12) weeks' pay or notice in lieu.
+Severance pay shall be one (1) week for each year of service with COHO Management Services - Field Operations, to a maximum of twelve (12) weeks' pay or notice in lieu.

-Employees with four (4) or more years of continuous service and who have been laid off and who have extinguished their right of recall will be provided with a three hundred dollar (\$300.00) allowance for the purpose of assisting in searching for other employment.
+Employees with four (4) or more years of continuous service and who have been laid off and who have extinguished their right of recall will be provided with a three hundred-dollar (\$300.00) allowance for the purpose of assisting in searching for other employment.